4 DISC Personality Types: Career Insights

 Type 4: Conscientious

-C-styles are motivated by opportunities to gain knowledge, show their expertise, and produce quality work.
-They prioritize ensuring accuracy and challenging assumptions.
-They are often described as careful, analytical, systematic, reliable, and trustworthy.
+• Are motivated by opportunities to gain knowledge, show their expertise, and produce quality work

-They often have high standards for themselves and others.
-They can also be seen as perfectionists.
+C-styles are often described as careful, analytical, systematic, reliable, and trustworthy.
+They often have high standards for themselves and others and can also be seen as perfectionists.
 This attention to detail can be a strength, but it can also lead to rigidity and inflexibility.
 With the need to consider all options, conscientious people may struggle with making decisions quickly.

-• Values quality and accuracy
+• Values accuracy and quality

 • Focuses on logic, objectivity, and facts